SyncfusionExamples/how-to-export-a-wpf-datagrid-that-hasn-t-been-loaded-yet/README.md

 # How to export a WPF DataGrid (SfDataGrid) that hasn't been loaded yet?

-How to export a WPF DataGrid (SfDataGrid) that hasn't been loaded yet?
+How to export a [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) that hasn't been loaded yet?

 # About the sample

-In SfDataGrid, you can export the datagrid to excel by using the ExportToExcel method.
-You can also export the datagrid before it’s loading (AutoGenerateColumns = True/False) by calling the DataGrid.ApplyTemplate method.
+In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can export the datagrid to excel by using the ExportToExcel method.
+You can also export the datagrid before it’s loading (AutoGenerateColumns = True/False) by using the DataGrid.ApplyTemplate method.

 ```c#
 private static void OnExecuteExportToExcel(object sender, ExecutedRoutedEventArgs args)